AmpersandJS/ampersand-input-view/README.md

 ## changelog

 - 4.0.0
- - Remove `rootElementClass` in favor of overriding validityClass selector
+ - Remove `rootElementClass` in favor of a better validityClass selector
  - Listen to `change` instead of `blur` event
  - Rest error message state on `clear()` and `reset()`
  - Allow `beforeSubmit` to be defined on initialization